mahendrapaipuri/ceems/website/docs/configuration/ceems-lb.md

 # CEEMS Load Balancer

+CEEMS load balancer supports providing load balancer for TSDB and Pyroscope servers.
+When both TSDB and Pyroscope backend servers are configured, CEEMS LB will launch two different web servers listening at two different ports one for TSDB and one for Pyroscope.

+## CEEMS Load Balancer Configuration

 CEEMS Load Balancer configuration has one main section and two optional section.
 A basic skeleton of the configuration is as follows: